Tom’s Guide recently put the two competing OLED technologies through their paces, and the results might not be what you expect.

 The LG OLED panel blew past that, with 590.5 nits when set to Vivid mode and a 10% window.

 It’s worth noting that the G2 from LG has a “40% increase in brightness compared to last year’s LG G1 OLED TV.”
-That would make the QD-OLED panel better than last year’s LG by miles, and is perhaps a better comparison as both are first-generational technologies.
+That would make the QD-OLED panel better than last year’s LG by miles and is perhaps a better comparison as both are first-generational technologies.

 As Tom’s Guide notes, “there are several factors that go into scoring a TV besides the tested picture performance.”
 This panel testing can’t tell you, which is the best TV, only that QD-OLED needs some time to mature.

-This is only the first year of QD-OLED, and only the second TV that has used it, with the other being the Sony A95K.
+This is only the first year of QD-OLED and only the second TV that has used it, with the other being the Sony A95K.
 Alienware also used it in a recent gaming monitor, which uses a Samsung panel.

 One thing to take away from this test result?
 Expect next year’s QD-OLED panels to be even better.

 Have any thoughts on this?
-Let us know down below in the comments or carry the discussion over to our Twitter or Facebook.
+Drop us a line below in the comments, or carry the discussion to our Twitter or Facebook.

 Editors’ Recommendations: